Dry skin is an annoyance for anybody, and it can also affect our pets. If…

 There is an abundance of skin diseases and infections with similar symptoms, like dog mange.
 If an owner notices inflamed skin or hair loss, it does not mean their dog has ringworm.

-Other allergies and parasites may be the cause of some of these symptoms.
+Allergies or parasites may be the cause of some of these symptoms.
 The best way to find out if your dog has ringworm is by asking your vet.

 Ringworm can contaminate almost any part of the body.
 The face, tail, ear tips, and feet are the most common areas to show signs of an infection.

 To identify ringworm, a microscopic examination of infected hair or skin particles must be conducted.
 Using an ultraviolet lamp (called a “Wood’s lamp”) will also help detect signs of ringworm.

 The ideal way to diagnose ringworm is through a fungal culture your vet would perform.

 Another, newer, way to diagnose the exposure and possible infection is through DNA testing (PCR) for the organism that your vet can perform.